petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications.md

     * View the [recording](https://learn.liferay.com/web/guest/d/lp1-10-building-applications) from the live webinar of this module.
     * Download the [PDF](https://learn.liferay.com/documents/d/guest/lp1-10-building-applications-pdf) of the presentation used in the live workshop.

-So far, you've learned about using Liferay's powerful out-of-the-box features to build a modern enterprise marketing website with a centralized technical infrastructure.
-Sometimes these features don't cover all the functionality you require, and you will need to develop your own applications to interface with Liferay.
+So far, you've learned about using Liferay's out-of-the-box features to build enterprise websites.
+While these features cover many use cases, unique business needs may require custom applications.
+Fortunately, Liferay provides extensive tools for building custom applications that seamlessly integrate with Liferay's core frameworks.
+Using low-code capabilities and client extensions, you can enhance the Liferay platform and streamline critical business processes without modifying its core.

-Clarity's presence as a global leader in optical technology has drawn interest from a growing number of international distributors.
-To address this interest, they want to develop a custom solution for receiving and approving applications from B2B distributors.
-Clarity can do just that with one of Liferay's key differentiators: low-code applications.

-The purpose of this module is to show you what's possible with low-code applications in Liferay with a practical solution provided to you as an example.
-In a later, dedicated course, we will dive much deeper into Liferay's features and capabilities for low-code application development.

-In this module, you will deploy the prebuilt solution yourself and learn about the following concepts at a high level:
+Here, you will deploy a prebuilt solution for Clarity Vision Solutions and learn how to

-* Modeling data structures that integrate with Liferay's core frameworks
+* Model data structures integrated with Liferay's core frameworks
-* Implementing business logic to operate on those data structures
+* Implement business logic to operate on those data structures
-* Designing user interfaces that unify custom applications with enterprise websites
+* Design user interfaces that unify custom applications with enterprise websites

-You'll be able to explore the application as we discuss its corresponding features through the module.
+Before deploying the application, let's review Clarity Vision Solutions' requirements.
+This will provide context for the prebuilt solution and showcase how Liferay Objects and client extensions address their specific needs.

 Up First: [Clarity's Building Applications Requirements](./module-10-building-applications/claritys-building-applications-requirements.md)